 Back To Top

-With so many people flocking to Google to find out everything they can about the pathways to becoming a website developer, it is no wonder there is a lot of confusion.
+With so many people searching Google to learn about becoming a website developer, it’s no wonder there’s confusion.
 What exactly is website development?
-How does it relate to software development?
-Are the two related, and are there benefits to learning both disciplines?
-Most important of all, do you need a degree?
+How is it different from software development?
+Are they related, and should you learn both?
+And the big question: do you need a degree?

-Come with us as we explore the world of web programming.
+Join us as we explore the world of web development.

 What Is a Web Developer?

-If you are confused about the purpose of web developers, you are not alone.
-True to their name, web developers (also known as web application developers and web programmers) build and maintain websites.
+If you’re not sure what web developers do, you’re not alone.
+As their name suggests, web developers (also called web application developers and web programmers) build and maintain websites.

-• Back-end developers – Back-end website developers write the code that forms the website.
-They are responsible for maintaining and improving the code and will also have to debug any issues.
+• Back-end developers – These developers write the code that powers the website.
+They maintain and improve this code and fix any problems that come up.

-• Full-stack developers – Full-stack website developers are both front-end and back-end developers.
-These all-rounders can manage every aspect of website development and maintenance.
+• Full-stack developers – These are the all-rounders who can handle both front-end and back-end work.
+They can manage every part of building and maintaining a website.

 Average Web Developer Salary in Canada

-According to Talent.com, web programmers earn an average of $61,296 annually.
-Of course, there is a lot of variation between the four types of jobs listed above.
+According to labour market information from Job Bank, web developers earn an average of around $72,000 annually.
+However, there is a lot of variation between the types of jobs listed above as well as the province/location.

 What Is a Software Engineer?

-A software developer (also known as a software engineer, programmer, or even a software gardener) creates and maintains software for underlying operating systems, networks, and platforms.
+A software engineer (also called a software developer, programmer, or even a software gardener) creates and maintains software for operating systems, networks, and platforms.

 Similarities and Differences Between Web and Software Roles